iamtonyarthur/covid19-alberta/README.md

      - Alberta is 11.7% of Canada's population and has 38.9% of the active cases in Canada
      - Active cases in Alberta is 3.3x higher relative to the province's population

+**Metrics on children with COVID-19 in Alberta:**
+ - Daily cases
+	 - Cases with children under 1 year, 1 - 9 years, and 10 - 19 years

 **Visualization**

  - Daily cases and 7-day rolling average
  - Daily positivity rate and 7-day rolling average positivity rate
  - Correlation between active cases and 7-day rolling average positivity rate
+ - Daily COVID-19 cases by age group

 ## Future work
 I may extend the notebook with additional analysis and also include a short-term forecasting model to predict COVID-19 trends in Alberta.

 ## Blog post
-I feel strongly about the COVID-19 situation in Alberta.
+I am passionate about the COVID-19 situation in Alberta.
 Read my 17 August 2021 blog post on [Alberta’s concerning approach to COVID-19 and its potential impact](https://skills4ever.com/albertas-concerning-approach-to-covid-19-and-its-potential-impact-12300e780e7b).

 ## Contact

 Creator: Tony Arthur.
-You can follow me or contact me on Twitter/**@iamtonyarthur**.
+Follow me or contact me on Twitter/**@iamtonyarthur**.